are 36 lesson hours (of 45 minutes) for

 The courses will be taught by myself personally.
 I

-Britain who has a small school
+school teacher from Britain who has a small school

 Switzerland.
 I have many years experience in

 for all purposes.
-For my holiday courses I try to bring
+For my holiday courses I try to

 place in an attractive room in the same house in

 more on full days.)
-Often the walks will
+Often the walks will be split

 15 July: Morning introductory lesson.
 Afternoon